-Table 5 shows the five security advisory cases that were analyzed in our study.
-The case study selection process involved choosing security advisories that (i) affect our collected dataset (i.e., in (RQ1)) and would (ii) require the immediate response of the developers.
-All cases were selected from a pool of CVE security advisories between 2009-2014.
-Particularly, we found 686 associated security advisories 16 that affected the 123 Apache Software Foundation (ASF) products.
-We then found that 15 out of the 123 ASF products are third-party libraries.
-Out of the remaining 15 libraries, we then chose five associated security advisories that are malicious enough to warrant a developer response.
-Specifically, the security advisory should have a medium to high Common Vulnerability Score (CVSS)17 (i.e., 4 or higher).
+Table 5 Security Advisory case studies from the Apache Software Foundation of Maven libraries advisories that are malicious enough to warrant a developer response.
+Specifically, the security advisory should have a medium to high Common Vulnerability Score $(CVSS)^{17}$ (i.e., 4 or higher).
 Table 5 also describes the malicious exposures of each security advisory: V1 causes a Denial of Service (DoS) with a high CVSS score.
 The remaining four security advisory cases all describe web application exposure to a remote 'man in the middle' web attack and has a medium-to-high CVSS severity rating.